Things to do in Anafi: Beaches, Walks and Quiet Corners of the Island

 To Petrino.
 The souvlaki place of Anafi.
 Very good prices and tasty food, so you should definitely not miss this one if you are on a budget.

 Glaros.
 A very pleasant bar on the main street.
-It’s probably the most beautiful in Anafi.
+It probably offers the most beautiful views in Anafi.

 The beaches of Anafi and other things to do

-There are several beaches on the island, and it largely depends if you have your own car/moped or rely on the bus.
-Moving around by bus is not a minus; the bus will take you to some of the best places for 1,50-2 euros one way.
+There are several beaches on the island, and it largely depends on whether you have your own car/moped or rely on the bus.
+Taking the bus is not a minus; it will take you to some of the best places for 3-4 euros one way.
 However, if you have a car, you have a few more options.
 And, of course, you’ll be more flexible.

 Anafi is famous for its trails and paths; if you enjoy being in nature, you should spend a day hiking.
-One of the top things to do in Anafi is climb the Monolith of Kalamos and enjoy the Monastery’s view.
+One of the top things to do in Anafi is to climb the Monolith of Kalamos and enjoy the Monastery’s view.
 This is a truly unique experience.
-However, you should avoid doing that between 12 and 4 pm as the sun is burning even in September.
+However, you should avoid hiking between 12 and 4 pm, as the sun is still strong even in September.
 You’d better do it either very early in the morning or after 4:30-5 pm.

-Regarding the beaches, Anafi has plenty of them.
-The major ones are approachable by bus, and just a bunch of them need a car, mainly in the island’s northern part.
+Regarding beaches, Anafi has plenty.
+The major ones are accessible by bus, and just a few of them require a car, mainly in the island’s northern part.
 Keep in mind, though, that if there’s a north wind (the one known as Meltemi), just don’t lose time visiting the northern beaches.
 The wind is so strong that you won’t be able to swim or even stay at the beach.
 Trust me, the sandblasting will be really painful.
 So, let’s start with the beaches of Anafi.

 The beaches of Anafi